MicrosoftDocs/dynamics365smb-docs/financials/fa-how-setup-insurance.md

 2. Select an insurance journal template, and then choose the **Batches** action.
 3. In the **Insurance Journal Batches** window, fill in the fields as necessary.

+> [!NOTE]
-**Note**: Numbers have a special function in journal names.
+>   Numbers have a special function in journal names.
 If a journal template name or journal batch name contains a number, the number automatically advances by one every time that the journal is posted.
 For example, if HH1 is entered in the **Name** field, the journal name will change to HH2 after the journal named HH1 has been posted.

 ## See Also
 [Setting Up Fixed Assets](fa-setup.md)